About the Society

 Patrick has maintained a keen and enthusiastic interest in wildlife preservation and conservation throughout his long and distinguished career.

-He first joined the Society in 1976 and later took Life Membership of the Wildlife Preservation Society in 1988.
-He has been an active member serving as Honorary Secretary and Executive Director of the Society since 1995.
+He joined the Society in 1976 and was appointed to the Board of Directors in 1988.
+He has been an active member continuously since then as Honorary Secretary, Executive Director, Editor, Public Officer, President, and Chief Executive Officer of the Society since 1995.

-Patrick graduated from the University of Technology, Sydney (Diploma in Public Relations with Credit – 1974, BA Communications – 1977) and the University of New South Wales (Master's degree in Educational Administration – 1991).
-He is a member of the Australian College of Educators (MACE) and is a Fellow of the Public Relations Institute of Australia (FPRIA), as well as being an Honorary Life Member of the International Police Association, Australian National Section (HLM 22).
+Patrick graduated from the University of Technology, Sydney (Diploma in Public Relations with Credit – 1974, BA Communications – 1977) and the University of New South Wales (Master’s degree in Educational Administration – 1991).
+He is a member of the Australian College of Educators (MACE).
+He is a Fellow of the Public Relations Institute of Australia (FPRIA) and an Honorary Life Member of the International Police Association, Australian National Section (HLM 22).

 Patrick began his early career as an Army and Police officer, then joined the NSW Department of Education in 1970 as Community Relations Manager.